What are course reserves?

 - Search for the actual item title.
 Sometimes we do have items but they are not in course reserves.
 Reference books always stay on their own shelves, and sometimes second floor books and DVDs do too.

 - Ask!
 The item might still be in processing, or it might have just gotten added.
-Some items take 24 hours to appear in Discover, even though they can be checked out immediately.
+Some items take 24 hours to appear in the catalog, even though they can be checked out immediately.

 If all else fails, ask a reference librarian to help you search.
 We have some streaming videos and it may be possible to request an item via Summit (5-7 days) or interlibrary loan (10+ days).
 If you have money and can't wait for a free service like Summit, reference librarians may be able to help you locate the item at a bookstore nearby or show you how to purchase it as an ebook or streaming service.
 It wouldn't be free, but if you need it today, they can try to help you find it!